causalcausalcausal/WWW-2022-PAPER-SUPPLEMENTARY-MATERIALS/Code/Model/CF_DT/README.md

 This model utilized C++ code for training MBCF models and prediction, and python for data processing.

-Folder for simulation data:
+The steps for simulation data are as follow:

-./MBCF_Synthetic
+    unzip MBCF_Synthetic
+    follow instructions uner ./MBCF_Synthetic for training and prediciton python CF_DT_budget_allocation.py

-Folder for RCT data:
+The steps for RCT data are as follow:
-./MBCF_RCT

-Please follow the README file in each folder to train models.
+    unzip MBCF_RCT
+    follow instructions uner ./MBCF_RCT for training and prediciton python CF_DT_budget_allocation-RCT.py